a-gambhir/DiscordBot/README.md

     -Connect: Connects to a given MySQL database<br />

 # To do List<br />
--BOT CRASHES ON MESSAGES W PREFIX THAT ARE NOT COMMAND<br />
+-BOT CRASHES ON MESSAGES WITH PREFIX THAT ARE NOT COMMAND<br />
+-sendMessage command- not working<br />
 -Command to set welcome messages in given channel<br />
--Update command aliases, usage, and cooldown descriptions<br />
+-Update help command with new command handler features<br />
--Organize commands into folders and update command handler<br />
--Update role reactions to be a modular command to work on any guild<br />
+-Fix listcommands<br />
+-Connect to a MySQL server and run queries and display output<br />
 -Implement audit log functionality, create modular command<br />
--Connect to a MySQL server and run queries and display output<br />
 -Schedule messages(announcements)<br />
+-Update role reactions to be a modular command to work on any guild<br />
+-Implement webhooks(twitch/twitter/etc)<br />
+-Play Youtube audio in voice channels(REST API)<br />
 -Support for custom commands<br />
--Play Youtube audio in voice channels(REST API)<br />